timfernix/ezreal/howto.md

 ## YouTube links

-Put a new line with the link in the `youtube.txt` file.
+Put a new line with the link in the `youtube.txt` file in the skins folder.